axibase/axibase-collector-docs/jobs/examples/solarwinds/README.md

 [SolarWinds](https://www.solarwinds.com/) provides multi-vendor network, server, and application monitoring software for small and medium-size environments.

-SolarWinds Monitor products collect and store statistics from target devices in a Microsoft SQL Server database (`SolarWindsOrion`), which Axibase Collector queries every 5 minutes to offload incremental data into the Axibase Time Series Database for long-term retention and operations analytics.
+SolarWinds Monitor products collect and store statistics from target devices in a Microsoft SQL Server database (`SolarWindsOrion`), which Axibase Collector queries every 5 minutes to offload incremental data into Axibase Time Series Database for long-term retention and operations analytics.

 ## Requirements